Alderitch History, Family Crest & Coats of Arms

 Some of the Alderitch family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Alderitch family to the New World and Oceana
+Migration of the Alderitch family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Alderitchs to arrive on North American shores: George Aldrich who settled in Dorchester, Massachusetts in 1639; Henry Aldrich, who came to Dedham in 1645; George Aldrich, who arrived in Swansea in 1659.